 - Mood changes or general fatigue

 It’s always best to err on the side of caution and see a doctor.
 Some signs of serious dangers are subtle.
-A doctor can help you address any concerns and rule out serious injuries or treat them as quickly as possible.
+A doctor can help you address any concerns, rule out serious injuries, or get the necessary treatment as quickly as possible.